As an Amazon Associate I earn from qualifying purchases. I get commissions for purchases made through links in this post.

 We took a relaxing two lakes cruise from here which included some walking.
 If you are not keen to set out on foot by yourself you can book other activities here.

-Swift Current Inn: a basic and cheaper option.
-Cabins with or without bathroom were clean and comfortable.
-Restaurant had basic low cost meals on location.
+Swift Current Inn: a basic and cheaper option for budget travelers.
+Cabins with and without bathroom were clean and comfortable.
+Restaurant also had basic low cost meals on location.
 1 night.

 Many Glacier Hotel: this 5 story Swiss style hotel has a range of rooms and suites.
 Cafe, gift shop and up scale restaurant on site.
 1 night.